 Mon. - Fri.
 8 a.m. - 5 p.m.

 Financial Aid

-The Office of Financial Aid administers grants, scholarships, and loans to students with financial need as demonstrated by filing the FAFSA.
+The Office of Financial Aid administers grants, scholarships, and loans to students with financial need as demonstrated by filing the Free Application for Federal Student Aid (FAFSA).
 Visit umw.edu/financialaid for more information.